Sogetsu Art Center: 1958–1961

-1961-1965
+1961–1965

-From around 1961-1965, the SAC greatly expanded its programming beyond the three earlier series and welcomed various different creators.
+From around 1961–1965, the SAC greatly expanded its programming beyond the three earlier series and welcomed various creators.
 Notably, the center sponsored performances by prominent artists and musicians from outside Japan, including John Cage, David Tudor, Robert Rauschenberg, and Nam June Paik, as well as solo performances from Japanese artists and composers such as Yoko Ono, Toshi Ichiyanagi, and Tōru Takemitsu.
 These performances, all by creators with some connection to Fluxus, introduced these new ideas to a Japanese audience.
 Because of the international notoriety of Fluxus, these performances continue to be some of the best-known events that occurred at the SAC.
 Group Ongaku, a young Japanese ensemble that composed and played musique concrète, also performed at the SAC several times around this period, and via the SAC was able to connect with Ichiyanagi and establish contact with the international Fluxus network (see more on Group Ongaku below).

 The SAC also expanded its film programming during this time.
 For example, the center hosted screenings of a new animation group known as Animeshon Sannin no Kai ("Association of Three Animators"), as well as three Animation Festivals which invited other animators inside and outside Japan to submit works for screening.

 The SAC also experimented with hosting a variety of dance and theatrical performances.
 Major performances by international visitors included the Off-Broadway play The Coach with the Six Insides by Jean Erdman, and the first showcase in Japan by the Merce Cunningham Dance Company.
 There were noteworthy performances by Japanese creators as well, including dance recitals by Akiko Motofuji, Butoh works by Tatsumi Hijikata, works by Jūrō Kara’s Jōkyō Gekijō (Situation Theatre), plays by Tetsuji Takechi, and plays by Shūji Terayama.
 Members of the Hanayagi school of nihon buyō (traditional Japanese dance), including Suzushi Hanayagi, also performed at the SAC.

 There was some effort made by the SAC to start its own experimental theatre series, but the Sōgetsu Experimental Theatre only hosted one performance, by Group NLT (today Gekidan NLT), in 1964.